 Project CATCH supports families recovering from the trauma of sexual abuse and domestic violence.
 This program provides advocacy, case management and support for children and their families who have suffered these types of traumas.

-The New Haven Trauma Coalition is a partnership among CBC, New Haven Public Schools, the City of New Haven, and United Way BOOST!
-It operates within the schools (presently, six New Haven area schools) and looks to provide care coordination, screening, mental health treatment, and workforce training.
+A part of TIS at Clifford Beers includes The New Haven Trauma Coalition — a partnership among CBC, New Haven Public Schools, the City of New Haven, and United Way BOOST!).
+Through NHTC and other TIS collaborations, Clifford Beers currently maintains a presence in eleven Greater New Haven schools where we deliver some combination of care coordination, screening/mental health assessment, mental health treatment, and workforce training/professional development.
 To learn more, click here.

-Wraparound New Haven is an exciting opportunity to work with children and families who have significant needs – both medical and behavioral.
-Families in Wraparound New Haven have access to their own care coordinator who will
+ACCORD is an exciting opportunity to work with children and families who have significant needs – both medical and behavioral.
+Families in ACCORD have access to their own care coordinator who will

 - meet with families – in their homes